Rupitian/diannex/Syntax.md

 ```

 ### Sequence
 And finally, we have the `sequence` statement.
-The `sequence` statement works similarly to a `switch` statement. hHe main caveat however, is the expression passed gets incremented after every run.
-The expression must be a variable or an index into an array for it to work however.
+The `sequence` statement works similarly to a `switch` statement.
+The main caveat however, is the expression passed gets incremented after every run.
+The expression must be a variable or an index into an array for it to work.
 Additionally, you can use `continue` and `break` to use the `sequence` more like a loop, where `continue` will move ahead to the next iteration, and `break` will leave the sequence altogether.

 Here's an example on using the `sequence` statement:
 ```cs